vijibabu/vijibabu/README.md

 ### Hi there 👋, I'm Vijayalakshmi Venugopal

-I am a Data Analyst with competencies in Excel, SQL, R, Python & Tableau combined with prior experience in the banking Industry as a Financial Credit Analyst.
+I am a Data Analyst with a passion for driving key business decisions through cleaning, organizing, analyzing data, and building visualizations.
+Competent in Excel, SQL, R, Python & Tableau combined with prior experience in the banking Industry as a Financial Credit Analyst.
 Result-oriented individual with strong analytical and problem solving skills.

-## Skills
+## Skillset - Tech
 - Excel
 - SQL
 - Python, R